Dribbin & Brown is committed to helping you. We are available from 7AM-12AM Monday To Sunday. Call us for a Free Consultation

 In order to make out an offence against s 49(1)(f) it must be shown that:

-• you drove or were in charge of a motor vehicle;
+• You drove or were in charge of a motor vehicle;

-• you were lawfully requested you undergo a preliminary breath test;
+• You were lawfully requested you undergo a preliminary breath test;

-• the analysis was conducted within three hours since you last drove;
+• The analysis was conducted within three hours since you last drove;

-• the results of the analysis indicated you met or exceeded the PCA (0.05 or above, or above 0.00 if a learner or probationary driver); and
+• The results of the analysis indicated you met or exceeded the PCA (0.05 or above, or above 0.00 if a learner or probationary driver); and

-• the reading was not due solely to alcohol consumed after driving or being in charge of a motor vehicle.
+• The reading was not due solely to alcohol consumed after driving or being in charge of a motor vehicle.

 The police must also satisfy other procedural requirements such as issuing you with a certificate showing the registered reading, and ensuring a prescribed breath analysing instrument was used.